17th July 2024

 Understanding the Different Stakeholders in the International Student Journey

-The journey of an international student is a complex one, filled with many influences and key players that shape their experience from start to finish.
-Although international students are the primary stakeholders at the heart of this journey, their decisions are directly or indirectly influenced by various others as depicted below.
+Although international students are often the primary decision-makers at the heart of this journey, their decisions will be directly or indirectly influenced by various others as depicted below.

-As someone new to the industry, gaining a strong understanding of all stakeholders and their interconnected roles will help you to offer the best possible support to students and improve recruitment outcomes.
+As someone new to the industry, gaining a strong understanding of potential stakeholders and their interconnected roles will help you to offer the best possible support to students and improve recruitment outcomes.

-The student’s home institution is the school, college, or university where they are enrolled before they decide to study abroad.
-The home institution may be able to offer crucial guidance and support services and help with credit transfer to facilitate the student’s studies abroad.
+If the student is still in education at the time of application, their home institution is the school, college, or university where they are enroled.
+The home institution may be able to offer crucial guidance and support services, as well as help with credit transfer (where relevant) to facilitate the student’s studies abroad.

 Prospective students first interact with the admissions team during the application process and continue to be in contact with them until they arrive at the institution.
-The admissions office processes student applications, assesses the student’s suitability for entry by evaluating academic credentials and relevant documents, and selects the incoming class.
+While agents can also be involved in part of the process, the admissions team will expect to speak directly to the student as well.
+The admissions office processes student applications, assesses the student’s suitability for entry by evaluating academic credentials and relevant documents, conducts screening interviews, and provides support with programme choice and additional fields of study (such as extra language classes) as relevant.

-While the admissions team may have a general understanding of visa requirements, they do not directly handle the visa application process for international students; instead, they refer students to the university’s international office.
+While the admissions team may have a general understanding of visa requirements, most do not directly handle the visa application process for international students; instead, they refer students to the university’s international office.

 It’s important to note that not all universities offer financial assistance, and even those that do may have strict requirements.